 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.

 The recurring operator objection is not “can AI generate an answer?”
-It is “what happens when the answer is wrong in production?”
+It is “what happens when the answer is wrong in production, and who cleans it up?”
 In recent practitioner discussions reviewed for this page, teams kept returning to four failure patterns:

-That feedback is why the most defensible AI BPA projects start with bounded workflows, visible approvals, and narrow tool permissions.
+That feedback is why the most defensible AI BPA projects start with bounded workflows, narrow scopes, explicit review queues, and a clear answer to “why does this need AI instead of deterministic automation?”

 What AI Business Process Automation Actually Means